Target365/sdk-for-net/USERGUIDE.md

 ```
 If PreAuthorization was not successfully performed, "preAuthorization" will be "false".

-The new properties are preAuthorization and preAuthToken.
 PreAuthToken must be added to the outmessage/transaction when doing rebilling in the "PreAuthToken" field.
-Incoming messages forwarded with "preAuthorization" set as "false" are not possible to bill via Strex Payment.
+Incoming messages forwarded with "preAuthorization" set as "false" should not activate a recurring billing process via Strex Payment since payment will fail.

 ### Pre-authorization via API with SMS
 Pre-authorization via API can be used with SMS confirmation.